FAQ’s-Frequently Asked Questions

 Click here to see our Bible rebinding categories and browse our leather recommendations.

-Click here for a free quote to rebind your Bible in genuine leather (or imitation leather /cloth).
+Click here for a free quote to rebind your Bible in genuine leather (or imitation leather / cloth).

-A. We can extend the edges of the new cover to about 3/8″ or 1/2″ at most, beyond the page edges (usually that would be a semi-yapp).
+We can extend the edges of the new cover to about 3/8″ or 1/2″ at most, beyond the page edges (usually that would be a semi-yapp).
 We do not guarantee the exact measurements, nor whether the cover will fold down over the pages.
 This works better with some leathers than with others.

 Click here for a quote for a Bible rebinding with extended edges.

-A. How much did he swallow?
+How much did he swallow?
 Fortunately, most dogs like the covers better than the pages.
 They would rather feed on the leather than on the Word.
 Replacing the cover is not a problem.

 If we need to replace pages, we will look for a breaker copy of the same edition as your Bible in order to borrow pages and replace the chewed ones.